isabella232/OneScriptLang/docs/OneScript.md

     question.Ask();
 }
 ```

+The `break` statement will force the loop to finish and move onto the next statement.
+The `continue` statement will force the process to jump to the next changer statement continuing the loop.

 #### goto Statements
 Goto statements rely on a label.
 They are basic representation of branching to a new statement.
 The following is an example: